-Southern Stars has built a nano-satellite called SkyCube that will launch into orbit in 2013.
+Southern Stars has built a nano-satellite called SkyCube that launched into orbit on 9 January 2014.
 SkyCube was financed by thousands of sponsors and mobile app users around the world.
-It is a global grass-roots public outreach and educational effort whose purpose is to make space exploration accessible as never before.
-And you can now own a piece of this historic mission!
+It was a global grass-roots public outreach and educational effort to make space exploration accessible as never before.

 Although we are a for-profit company, SkyCube is not really about profit.
 It's about changing space exploration from something reserved for governments, corporations, and billionaires into an arena that is affordable and accessible by everyone.
 It's about inspiring a new generation to take risks and accept challenges.
 It's about acting collectively, sharing risks and expenses, to achieve something together that none of us could have accomplished alone.
 It's not (just) a science project - it's a social project.

 We would like to thank MacTech magazine, SkyCube's first corporate sponsor, for its $25,000 award to the project in 2012.
 Additional corporate sponsorhip opportunities for SkyCube are still available; for more information, please contact us by email to firstname.lastname@example.org, or on any of the phone numbers at the bottom of this page.

 Sky & Telescope senior editor Dennis diCicco talks to Southern Stars founder Tim DeBenedictis at the North East Astronomy Forum (NEAF) in April, 2013 about SkyCube and Satellite Safari, the company's new mobile app for tracking satellites.

 You can view KGO's TV network news coverage of SkyCube below.
 KGO is ABC's San Francisco Bay Area affiliate station.
 This story, by KGO reporter Jonathan Bloom, is a comprehensive 3-minute overview of SkyCube.
 This coverage was taped in April 2013.